 REF PDLP PAGE POLICY/ PARAGRAPH PROPOSED MAIN MODIFICATION REASON DOES MAIN MODIFICATION AFFECT PREVIOUS SA SCORING?
-Rural land-based businesses must also have a need to be located in the open countryside due to the nature of their operations. proposals.
+Rural land-based businesses must also have a need to be located in the open countryside due to the nature of their operations.
 In terms of diversification proposals e.g. for conversions to holiday lets (RT-D4), provision of alternative camping accommodation (RT-D9), or the conversion of buildings for business development (which do not benefit from permitted development rights) a rural land-based business should provide at least full time employment for at least one member of staff.
-A small-holding that is a hobby farm as a lifestyle choice, which does not directly provide employment for one full-time equivalent person is unlikely to be considered for such diversification opportunities.
-Where there may be difficulties in determining whether a proposal for diversification of a 'rural land-based business' the applicant will need to demonstrate that the land-based business is a viable concern that generates sufficient income to diversify, or provide a business plan to show how the land-based enterprise can continue to be viable through diversification proposals.
+A small-holding that is a hobby farm as a lifestyle choice, which does not directly provide employment for one full-time equivalent person is unlikely to be considered for such diversification opportunities. proposals. 'rural land-based business' the applicant will need to demonstrate that the land-based business is a viable concern that generates sufficient income to diversify, or provide a business plan to show how the land-based enterprise can continue to be viable through diversification proposals.
 MM44 194 Policy SE-S3 SE-S3 BUSINESS DEVELOPMENT IN THE OPEN COUNTRYSIDE 1.
 Business development will be permitted for the change of use and conversion of an existing traditional building that is well-related to an existing group of buildings on a farmstead or in a hamlet where there is an existing dwelling, in accordance with policies SE-S1 and CE-S5.
-2. Proposals for extensions to existing business sites or buildings that are well related to an existing group of buildings on a farmstead or in a hamlet where there is an existing dwelling will be permitted in accordance with SE-S1 and where the scale and appearance of the development are compatible with local landscape character.
-For consistency with the reasoned justification and to ensure the policy is clear in relation to the redevelopment of existing employment sites in the open countryside.
+2. Proposals for extensions to existing business sites or buildings that are well related to an existing dwelling will be permitted in accordance with SE-S1 and where there is an existing dwelling will be permitted in accordance with SE-S1 and where the scale and appearance of the development are compatible with local landscape character.
+3. Additionally, proposals for the diversification of existing agricultural, or other primary businesses responsible for land management, through the reuse/change of use of an existing non-traditional building for business development may be permitted where the following will be achieved: For consistency with the reasoned justification and to ensure the policy is clear in relation to the redevelopment of existing employment sites in the open countryside.
 No - changes do not affect SA scoring.
-Additionally, proposals for the diversification of existing agricultural, or other primary businesses responsible for land management, through the reuse/change of use of an existing non-traditional building for business development may be permitted where the following will be achieved: